obniz/obniz/doc/ble-peripheral.md

 ## characteristic.notify()
-send notify to connected central.
+This sends notify to the connected central.
 It needs CCCD descriptor(0x2901).

 ```javascript